 This is a much fancier version of the basic CSS radio button.
-With a checkbox like structure, each option has a placement for description as well as icons to represent it.
+With a checkbox like structure, each option has a placement for description and icons to represent it.
 Alongside these are square checkboxes where users can select their answers.
 When selected anywhere along the option whether on the checkbox itself or on the description or icon, you will see that a check icon will appear on the empty boxes.
-If you decide to switch the answer, the check icon will change it’s placed effortlessly.
+If you switch the answer, the check icon will change it’s placed effortlessly.
 Making use of only CSS and HTML, this sure will add the extra elevating factor.

 Radio Button Input Scale

 Featuring a full CSS framework, this is yet another stunning example off radio button you can use on your website.
-It includes a gradient scale each representing an option more likely to represent certain levels to choose from.
+It includes a gradient scale each representing an option more likely to represent certain levels.
 When clicked on one specific option, it highlights it by changing the gradient level.
 Additionally, a check mark also appears on the right side of the chosen answer.
 Simple yet innovative, get an interesting appeal on your site with ease.